 Unrestrained driver killed in Ascension Parish crash

-As part of the ongoing investigation, a toxicology sample was taken from Davies for analysis.
+As part of the ongoing investigation, a toxicology sample was obtained from Bourque for analysis.

 Click here to report a typo.